 All staff share the expectation that pupils will accept responsibility for their own learning and strive to work with independence.
 All staff at Hookstone will praise and encourage children in order to motivate them further.
-Our Marvellous Me app allows school to communicate effectively and frequently to keep parents up to date with achievements and recognise success.

 Hookstone Chase are also committed to ensuring that class teachers are able to support the skills delivered in intervention groups so that skills are transferred and embedded in the main classroom.
 Staff receive regular training and support provided by a number of different agencies.